KBTG-Kampus-ClassNest-SE-Java/assessment/README.md

 - this is used to handle some bussiness rules. ex1. buying ticket that already existed ex2. creating ticket that already existed
+### Discussion5 : Pull Request
+- As of understanding previously I thought I must pr on kbtg branch and then merge.
+So, to got any 1 of PR that already merged I create brance "PR" to do this tasks. the change is only this message in Discussion5